Hurricane Hilary strengthens to Category 4 on path toward Southern California

 There will likely be "damaging wind gusts," especially at higher elevations, in the area, and swells along the coast, Greg Postel, a hurricane and storm specialist at the Weather Channel, told CBS News.

-The storm, which isn't expected to still be a hurricane by the time it reaches California, is forecast to impact the southwestern U.S. with heavy rainfall starting Friday through early next week, "peaking on Sunday and Monday," according to the National Hurricane Center.
+The storm, which is expected to no longer be a hurricane by the time it reaches California, is forecast to impact the southwestern U.S. with heavy rainfall starting Friday and stretching through early next week, "peaking on Sunday and Monday," according to the National Hurricane Center.

 "It is rare — indeed nearly unprecedented in the modern record — to have a tropical system like this move through Southern California," Postel told CBS News.